PerMedCoE/permedcoe_doc/src/04_creating/03_croupier/croupier.rst

 and requiring dedicated inputs for each infrastructure, hence.
 The number and kind of PYCOMPSs arguments can be different across applications.

-**Note:** This workflow COVID19 example uses PYCOMPSs as target HPC workflow and scheduler.
+**Note:** This COVID-19 workflow example uses PYCOMPSs as the workflow scheduler.

   .. code-block:: yaml